-The former Pennsylvania railroad corridor is proposed to serve as the trail corridor as it travels primarily across rural areas in western Indiana, with occasional passages through developed areas such as found in the City of Brazil.
-Once the trail enters Putnam County and moves east past the Town of Reelsville, the proposed trail experiences its greatest physical separation, distance-wise from the National Road/U.S. 40 corridor.
+Once in Putnam County and moving east past the Town of Reelsville, the proposed trail experiences its greatest physical separation, distance-wise from the National Road/U.S. 40 corridor.
 The corridor also travels through wooded and remote portions of its alignment as it approaches the City of Greencastle from the southwest.